dart-lang/site-www/src/tutorials/server/fetch-data.md

 ## Retrieve the necessary dependencies

-`package:http` provides a cross-platform library for making composable HTTP requests, with optional fine-grained control.
+The `package:http` library provides a cross-platform solution for making composable HTTP requests, with optional fine-grained control.